asiradnan/asiradnan/README.md

 # Hi 👋 I'm Asir!

 I'm Asir Adnan, currently sailing through the exciting seas of computer science at BRAC University, where I'm in my third year of pursuing a BSc in CS.
-Coding is not just my skill; it's my adrenaline, and I thrive on the sheer joy of crafting solutions.
+Coding is not just my skill, it's my adrenaline and I thrive on the sheer joy of crafting solutions.

 ## I am a -